-Looking for a job in the Automotive industry?
+Looking for a job in the Future Mobility industry?

 You're at the right place.
 Brunel has experienced recruiters searching for talent on behalf of many industry-leading companies.
-From car producers to engineering companies that consult or maintain quality, we have a huge community of automotive specialists working around the world.
-From Germany to Japan, the United States to Thailand, and Russia to India, Brunel can help you create the automotive career — and future — you want.
+From car producers to engineering companies that consult or maintain quality, we have a huge community of future mobility specialists working around the world.
+From Germany to Japan, the United States to Thailand, and India, Brunel can help you create the future mobility career you want.

 Connecting Specialists to Pioneering Projects

-How Brunel can help you boost your career in automotive.
+How Brunel can help you boost your career in future mobility.

 ✔ Get guidance through every step

 From presenting the potential job opportunity, resume and interview coaching, salary negotiations and onboarding, we’re with you every step of the way.

 ✔ Work with major industry leaders

 We work with some of the most well-known multinational future mobility clients in the world.

 The future mobility industry is innovating in fast pace, with a focus on research, IT, Internet of Things (IoT) and the imaginations of engineers.
 We connect you with the most forward thinking and successful clients.